Why You Should Use Glycolic Acid On Your Legs

 That being said, if it’s your first time using glycolic acid, expect it to sting a little bit immediately after application, and don’t worry about it as long as it’s not stinging for hours or causing any pain.

-Here’s a tip we learned the hard way – avoid using glycolic acid on your legs immediately after shaving.
+Here’s a tip we learned the hard wayavoid using glycolic acid on your legs immediately after shaving.
 If there are any cuts or wounds on your skin, it will burn like hell.

 Sun Exposure

-We get it, you’re probably itching to use glycolic acid in the summer to get rid of those strawberry legs and put on your bikini for a day at the beach.
-Summertime is prime time for making our legs look smooth and sexy.
+We get it; you’re probably itching to use glycolic acid in the summer to get rid of those strawberry legs and wear your bikini for a day at the beach.

-But before you rush out the door in your bikini, know this: glycolic acid makes your skin more prone to sunburn.
 Because it speeds up your cell turnover rates and removes the layer of dead skin cells from the surface of your skin, your skin becomes thinner and more delicate.

-This means that it’s most likely to burn and get damaged by the sun, which is not worth it!
-If you are using glycolic acid on your legs in the summer, try not to do it on days you plan on being outside with your legs uncovered.
+If you are using glycolic acid on your legs in the summer, try to avoid applying it on days when you plan to be outside with your legs uncovered.

 Other Skin Conditions

-If you struggle with other skin conditions, you will probably see positive results from the glycolic acid.
-It helps with so many things!
+If you struggle with other skin conditions, you are likely to see positive results from using glycolic acid.

 Final Thoughts

-Glycolic acid is a great ingredient to use on your legs – it helps eliminate strawberry legs, blackheads, razor burn, and other imperfections giving you smooth and sexy legs.
+Glycolic acid is a great ingredient to use on your legs – it helps eliminate strawberry legs, blackheads, razor burn, and other imperfections, giving you smooth and sexy legs.

 Related Articles